Call of Duty: Call of Duty: Modern Warfare 2 Campaign Remastered

 A visually updated version of the original, it was released for PlayStation 4 on March 31, 2020, and for Xbox One and Windows on April 30, 2020.
 It only includes the campaign mode with no multiplayer and Spec Ops components.
-When purchased players can unlock various cosmetic items in 2019's Call of Duty: Modern Warfare and 2020's Call of Duty: Warzone.
+When purchased, players can unlock various cosmetic items in 2019's Call of Duty: Modern Warfare and 2020's Call of Duty: Warzone.

 Call of Duty: Modern Warfare 3

-Call of Duty: Modern Warfare 3 is a first-person shooter video game.
-It is the eighth installment of the Call of Duty series and the third installment of the Modern Warfare arc.
+Call of Duty: Modern Warfare 3 is the eighth installment of the main series and the third installment of the Modern Warfare arc.
 Due to a legal dispute between the game's publisher Activision and the former co-executives of Infinity Ward – which caused several lay-offs and departures within the company – Sledgehammer Games assisted in the development of the game, while Raven Software was brought in to make cosmetic changes to the menus of the game.
 The game was said to have been in development since only two weeks after the release of Call of Duty: Modern Warfare 2.
 Sledgehammer was aiming for a "bug free" first outing in the Call of Duty franchise, and had also set a goal for Metacritic review scores above 95 percent.

 The game continues the story from the point at which it ended in the Call of Duty: Modern Warfare 2 and continues the fictional battle story between the United States and Russia, which evolves into the Third World War between NATO allied nations and ultra-nationalist Russia.

 Call of Duty: Modern Warfare

-Call of Duty: Modern Warfare is the sixteenth entry in the Call of Duty series and is also a reboot of the Modern Warfare series.
+Call of Duty: Modern Warfare is the sixteenth entry in the Call of Duty series and is also a reboot of the Modern Warfare sub-series.
 The story has been described to be darker and more realistic than previous Call of Duty games.
 It is set in the Black Ops timeline, separate from the other Modern Warfare games (however, characters such as Captain Price and other fan favorites from the series make a return).
 The game was officially revealed on May 30, 2019, and released on October 25, 2019.

 The second main battle royale installment in the Call of Duty franchise, titled Call of Duty: Warzone, was released in March 2020, as a part of the Call of Duty: Modern Warfare video game but does not require purchase of it.
 The title exceeded 50 million players in the first month after release.